-Fixed vs. adjustable rate loans
+Fixed vs. adjustable rate mortgages

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
+Adjustable Rate Mortgages (ARMs), come in a great number of varieties.
 Generally, the interest rates on ARMs are determined by an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Some examples of outside indexes are: the 6-month CD rate, the 1-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.